SINTEF-9012/ThingModel/README.md

 ![Screenshot timemachine](http://i.imgur.com/WEPVdWf.png)

-Saves the model in realtime (maximum rate fixed to 1 second by default).
+The time machine Saves the model in realtime (maximum rate fixed to 1 second by default).
 Thanks to protocol buffers, gzip and sqlite, it's very light.

 And you can go back in time just with a HTTP request.